Andrea Belotti: AlbinoLeffe

-He took his first steps as a footballer in the oratory school of Gorlago, and with Grumellese.
+Belotti took his first steps as a footballer in the oratory school of Gorlago, and with Grumellese.
 After an unsuccessful trial with Atalanta, he was signed by AlbinoLeffe and went through their youth system.
 He made his debut for the first team in the 2011–12 season, when he played eight matches in Serie B and scored two goals.
 He also scored 13 goals as team top-scorer for the youth team throughout the 2011–12 season, winning a youth title, the Trofeo Dossena, in June 2012.

 The following season, he was fully promoted to the first team, and made 31 appearances in Lega Pro Prima Divisione, scoring 12 goals.
 He also made an appearance during the 2012–13 Coppa Italia.
 Given the presence in the squad of the defender Mauro Belotti, Andrea was nicknamed Belottino.

 Palermo

 On 2 September 2013, he was loaned for a fee of €500,000 (with a buyout clause set at €2.5 million) to Palermo in Serie B. He made his debut with the Sicilians on 24 September 2013, as a substitute for Davide Di Gennaro in a game against Bari, and provided an assist to Kyle Lafferty in a 2–1 loss.
 He scored his first goal for the Rosaneri on 5 October against Brescia.
 On 3 May 2014, he was promoted to Serie A after a 1–0 win away to Novara.
 He closed the season with 10 goals scored in the league.
 On 18 June 2014, Palermo exercised the right to redeem half of his contract in co-ownership, with an option to redeem the other half for €3.5 million.

 He made his debut in Serie A on 31 August 2014, at age 20, as a substitute for Paulo Dybala in a 1–1 draw at home to Sampdoria.
 On 12 September, Palermo announced they had redeemed the remainder of his contract.
 On 24 September, he scored his first two career goals in Serie A, playing as a starter in a 3–3 draw away to Napoli.
 On 13 December, he scored the winning goal in injury time against Sassuolo, securing a 2–1 win for Palermo and their seventh consecutive useful result (equalling the record of the 2009–10 season under the coach Delio Rossi).
 He played in 38 games throughout the season, largely as a substitute, in which he scored six goals.